 Rule one: prospecting happens before anything else.
 Before email, before social media, before team meetings, before client calls that can wait.
 The only exception is a true emergency — and “my seller wants to discuss staging” is not an emergency.

 Rule three: tell your team, your family, and your brokerage about your block.
 When people know your schedule, they’ll respect it.
-If your office holds a meeting during your prospecting time, push back or attend a different session.
 Your prospecting block is an appointment with your future income, and it deserves the same respect as an appointment with a client.

 Rule four: if you miss a day, never miss two in a row.
 Life happens.
 You’ll have sick days, emergencies, and mornings where the block gets cut short.
-That’s okay.
-What’s not okay is letting one missed day become two, then three, then a week, then a month.
+What’s not okay is letting one missed day become two, then three, then a month.
 If you miss Monday, Tuesday’s block is sacred.
-Get back on the horse immediately.

 Your Challenge: Start Tomorrow Morning